sunshinehealthstudios/changelog/_posts/2020-07-15-max-calories-fix-ccpa.md

 ### android
 * AppsFlyer SDK Update + CCPA -- Android
 * Keto Plan - Total calories maxed out to '600' for manual allowances.
+* Calculator Rounding - calculators now round accurately and are the same across all platforms
 ### ios
 * Update Apptentive SDK 5.2.12 to avoid iOS 14 security warnings.
 * AppsFlyer SDK Update + CCPA
+* Calculator Rounding - calculators now round accurately and are the same across all platforms
 ### api
 * Updating PocketGuide values for all search results.
 They should be very accurate now on all platforms (Android/iOS apps).